-When you are involved in a car accident in Florida, you can pursue compensation for your injuries and property damage through a claim with your insurance company, the insurance company of the at-fault driver, or file a personal injury lawsuit against any party that contributed to the crash.
+When you are involved in a car accident in Florida, you can pursue compensation for your injuries and property damage through a claim with your insurance company, the at-fault driver’s insurance company, or file a personal injury lawsuit against any party that contributed to the crash.

 Insurance companies want to limit their liability.
 They profit by collecting premiums and avoiding paying large settlements.
 The critical thing to remember is that insurance companies employ teams of accountants, adjusters, and attorneys whose job is to limit the amount of money they are required to pay after an accident.

-It is not uncommon for an insurance company to make a quick offer that is much lower than you deserve.
+It is common for an insurance company to make a quick offer much lower than you deserve.
 You are not required to accept any settlement from an insurance provider.
-However, if you deposit a check from an insurance company, it could be construed as an agreement to the settlement offer.
+However, depositing a check from an insurance company could be construed as an agreement to the settlement offer.
 Once you agree to a settlement, you are prohibited from seeking additional damages.

 Understanding the Value of Your Florida Car Accident Claim

-Our car accident attorney has the experience and resources necessary to calculate a good faith estimate of your claim.
+When you get a lawyer for a car accident in Florida, you’re leveling the playing field with insurers.
+Our car accident attorney has the experience and resources to calculate a good-faith estimate of your claim.
 In addition to the financial costs you incurred, there might be many you have not thought about or could not have known about if you agreed to a quick settlement.

 There are many small or potentially hidden costs you might not readily consider, such as transportation costs, parking fees, prescription medication, or bandages.
 Additionally, depending on the severity of your injuries, you might not be able to calculate your financial losses accurately.
 For instance, additional surgeries or occupational therapy cost money.
 If you agree to a settlement without knowing the complete medical consequences of your injuries, you will be prohibited from seeking compensation for additional expenses that you might incur.

 This also includes your future lost income.
-While it is easy to calculate the money you have lost if you are out of work from the time of the accident to the settlement offer, it will not necessarily include your future lost income.
+While it is easy to calculate the money you have lost if you are out of work, it will not necessarily include your future lost income.
 When an injury is catastrophic, you could be out of work for months, years, or permanently.